philljudge/Azure-Migrate-PublicConnectivity-VM-Lab/README.md

 # <ins>Azure Migrate VM Lab</ins>

-<div align="justify">For this project I used a windows 11 Machine at home running Hyper-V.  In Hyper V I have a Domain Cntroller, Windows Server acting as a router, File Server, SQL Server & Azure migrate appliances.
-The Hyper-V Lab is connected to Azure using a VPN connection which terminates in Azure inside a VWAN Hub.
+For this project I used a windows 11 Machine at home running Hyper-V.  In Hyper V I have a Domain Cntroller, Windows Server acting as a router, File Server, SQL Server & Azure migrate appliances.
+The Hyper-V Lab is connected to Azure using a VPN connection which terminates in Azure inside a VWAN Hub.</div>

 **Create project In Azure**

-Azure Migrate > Servers , Databases and Web apps
+Azure Migrate > Servers , Databases and Web apps > creat project

-Select a **Subscriptio**n, **Resource group**, **Project** name and **Geography**.
+<div align="justify">Select a **Subscriptio**n, **Resource group**, **Project** name and **Geography**.
 Under advanced chose the connectivity method you would like to use.
 The options are Public Endpoint & Private Endpoint.
 The public endpoint will communicate with azure and send data over the internet and the private option will send the data over private connectivity.